TheTrollGodJr/TaskScheduler/ReadMe.md

 # main ToDo
 - [X] create home menu screen -- abstract to a GUI eventually
-- [ ] Finish front end functionality for creating/editing/removing/viewing tasks
+- [X] Finish front end functionality for creating/editing/removing/viewing tasks
+- [X] Create separate frontend/backend exe
+- [ ] Create backend functionality
-- [ ] Create separate backend exe that autostarts as a Windows Service.
+- [ ] autostart backend as a Windows Service.
 - [ ] Create a log file in AppData Roaming that the backend adds to when a task in run.

 ## Frontend ToDo
 - [X] json file lock when reading/writing
-- [ ] add View, Edit, and Remove functionality
+- [X] add View, Edit, and Remove functionality
 - [X] Create Home Menu loop that exits with Exit
 - [ ] Add option to stop/restart the backend